Canadian Regulations for Travel Agencies in a Nutshell

 1. An agency owner/manager: Requires license and certification

-Here’s OPC’s definition of an external agent verbatim: “travel agents who are contractually bound to a single travel agency.
+OPC defines an external agent verbatim: "travel agents contractually bound to a single travel agency.
 Most of the time, they do not work in the office.
-These counselors may not receive clients at home unless a duplicate of the travel agency's permit has been issued for an establishment located at their address.”
+These counselors may not receive clients at home unless a duplicate of the travel agency's permit has been issued for an establishment located at their address."

 Here's how to embark on that process!